pyodide/pyodide/docs/usage/faq.md

 })
 ```

-The `fetch` API ignores the options that we attempted to provide.
+The {js:func}`fetch` API ignores the options that we attempted to provide.
 You can do
 this correctly in one of two ways:

 ```py